mhprasanna-spec/mhprasanna-spec/README.md

 </div>

+## 🧠 About Me

+- 🔧 Building hands-on DevOps projects on AWS
+- ☁️ Working with EC2, EBS, IAM, VPC
+- 🐳 Practicing Docker & Kubernetes deployments
+- 📦 Learning Infrastructure as Code with Terraform
+- 🎯 Goal: Become a Production-Ready DevOps Engineer

 <!--

 **mhprasanna-spec/mhprasanna-spec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: